apache/airflow/docs/apache-airflow/best-practices.rst

   in one file, there are some parts of the system that make it sometimes less performant, or introduce more delays than having those DAGs split among many files.
 Just the fact that one file can only be parsed by one FileProcessor, makes it less scalable for example.
-If you have many DAGs generated from one file, consider splitting them if you observe it takes a long time to reflect changes in your DAG files in the UI of Airflow.
+If you have many DAGs generated from one file, consider splitting them if you observe it takes a long time to reflect changes in your Dag files in the UI of Airflow.

 * Write efficient Python code.
 A balance must be struck between fewer DAGs per file, as stated above, and